 Hybrid app disadvantages:

-- Have a slower speed compared to the native application and web application.
+- It has a slower speed compared to the native application and web application.

 - Users have to be dependent on a third-party platform to deploy the app’s wrapper.